What Is the AI Spend Governance?

 WordPress was built for humans.
 When you create an Application Password and hand it to an AI tool, that tool inherits whatever permissions the associated WordPress user has.
 If that user is an administrator, the agent is an administrator.
 There is no built-in way to say “this agent can write posts but cannot publish them” or “this agent can update product descriptions but cannot change prices.”

-The Agent Control Panel is a WordPress plugin that sits between AI agents and your site.
+The AI Spend Governance is a WordPress plugin that sits between AI agents and your site.
 It gives you three things WordPress does not have natively.

 Connections with Defined Scope